-Different tribes have different customs when it comes to wedding ceremonies.
-For instance, the Algonquin; which includes the Ottawa, the Chippewa, the Ojibwa, the Cree, the Montagnais, and more.
+The Algonquin are a family of tribes which include the Ottawa, the Chippewa, the Ojibwa, the Cree, the Montagnais, and more.
 In order for a couple from one of these tribes to have a wedding ceremony, the groom and bride must have sponsors that will play a pivotal role in the wedding ceremony.
 Sponsors are typically older, and respected people in the community.
 These sponsors commit to the bonding of the groom and bride, and essentially, pledge to help them for life.

 The North Californian traditions had a unique spin on marriage, with having two separate statuses: a full marriage and a half marriage.
+Half marriages would take place when there were familial disagreements or the groom was not wealthy enough for a full marriage.
 For the Delaware tribe, marriages were said to be arranged.
+The Navajo purchased the bride from her family with horses and other valuable livestock.
 As you can see, there is more to a Native American wedding ceremony than most others with all of the differences in culture and traditions among the many tribes.

-You might be wondering what the general customs are, however; it has been established that different tribes had different customs, but there are also certain elements that they all share.
-The truth is that there is a lot of flexibility; there are Native American wedding ceremonies that are strictly traditional to their customs, and there are Native American wedding ceremonies that do actually mesh modern Western standards in.
+Even with the mass diversity of tribes in America, there are some similar themes found within their wedding customs.
+Food is present at most traditional Native American Weddings.
+Staples such as corn, bean, squash, venison, fry bread may be served to guests.
+Tribes today face a choice; there are Native American wedding ceremonies that are strictly traditional to their customs, and there are Native American wedding ceremonies that do actually mesh with modern Western standards.
 There are also strong parallels; like mentioned previously with the Algonquin, sponsors take the place of the ceremonial status that bridesmaids and groomsmen normally have.

 Another ritual you may not know about is the blanket ceremony; quilts or blankets that are uniquely handmade are worn by the couple getting married as a symbolic representation of coming together as one.
 You can expect music to be played live and that music can range from being loud and powerful, or very soft.
 Flutes, drums, rattles, and whistles are commonly present at these musical performances.